 To register a private limited company in Sri Lanka, an investor would have to go through the following formalities:

-Ans: It takes 10-15 days in total to complete formation process in Sri Lanka.
+It takes 10-15 days in total to complete the company formation in Sri Lanka.

 Which one need at first to register a company?

 Registered office of your business because of news paper advertisement all detail of company.